Financial-Times/origami/README.md

 ## Usage

-o-typography uses a single typographic scale for use with all fonts, the scale consists of font-size and line-height combinations.
+o-typography uses a single typographic scale for use with all fonts.
+The scale consists of font-size and line-height combinations, as shown below:

 | Scale | Font size | Line height |
 |------ |---------- |------------ |